armbrusl/ArxivScraper/README.md

 ```
 python main.py --input Physics_Informed_Machine_learning, PINN, PIML --cutoff 2018 --max 100
 ```
 make sure to use "_" instead of a space.
+Also make sure to include a folder called "papers" in the repository before using it.

 # Results
-This will create three files:
+This will create three files and a folder:

 1. "Network.html" : Open this file with your browser to see a visual representation of all the papers